gpdowney/lightweightLSAT/pages/read/size.md

 > Which of the following would most strengthen the author's position?

+**On medium-large questions...first eliminate based on your overall understanding of the text, then go back to prove the answer you like.**

+### Medium-Small Questions

-Small-Medium Qs might be about the purposes of a detail or otherwise require a re-read before predicting.
+Medium-small questions might be about the purposes of a detail or make an analogy to a specific example.

 > Why did the author mention the Teapot Dome Scandal?

 or

-> Which of the following is most analogous to the relationship between European and African sparrows as described in the passage?
+> Which of the following is most analogous to the relationship between European and African sparrows as described in the text?

-### Here's a 3-Step Process for approaching any Medium Q

-#### Step 1: Predict for 2-4 eliminations.

-Stay grounded in what the author believes.
-Your Prediction doesn't need to be specific.
-Use your Prediction primarily to eliminate confused Answers.

-If you don't have a Prediction (say, because the Q is about a small detail) you can Go Back in order to make a Prediction.

-#### Step 2: Eliminate strong Answers.

-Answers will go beyond the text, but we don't want to go too far beyond.

-The LSAT likes to make tempting traps by saying the right kind of ideas too extremely.

-In RC, in general, extreme Answers are unlikely to be supported by the text.

-#### Step 3: Go Back for support for the Answer you like.

-Confirm the correct Answer and move on.
+**On medium-small questions, first go back in order to make a specific prediction, and then eliminate answers that don't match.**